macvfx/p5ArchiveOverview/README.md

 - **CSV not created**: Install `jq` with `brew install jq` in macOS 14
 - **Note:** jq is included by default in macOS 15 (Sequoia) and later

+## Known Issues

+- Sometimes jq will not be detected properly after installation
+- Issues reported on macOS 14 no csv created after 3rd party jq installed
+- Issues reported of csv created but jq still reporting as not installed

 ## License

 MIT License